mhesshomeier/big-data-spring2018/week-05/WS04_Raster.md

 This is aerial imagery conveniently cropped to the area surrounding Greater Boston.
 Next, let's define a function that will calculate our NDVI!
 Our `nir` and `red` variables are `numpy` arrays, which are vectorized; therefore we can add them, subtract them, etc. as we would the column of a `dataframe`.

+## check out NDVI documentation- the difference between red and nir

 ```python
 def ndvi_calc(red, nir):
     """ Calculate NDVI"""